jewelldmnt/Midterms-in-Application-Development-and-Emerging-Technologies/README.md

-# Main Branch (Production Environment)
+# Development Branch

-Welcome to the main branch of our repository, dedicated to the production environment.
-This branch houses the production-ready code, representing the stable and deployable version of our application.
+Explore the development branch, the heart of our ongoing work and innovation.
+This branch serves as the primary environment for coding, feature integration, and continuous improvement.